nicktodd/nodejs-course/README.md

 ---

-## 🚀 Professional Training by Watchelm
+## 🚀 Professional Training

+### Training Partners

+These materials are utilized by select partner training companies including **KPL** and **Neueda**, delivering high-quality technical training to help organizations fill critical skill gaps and solve complex business challenges.

-### Why Choose Watchelm Training?
+### Training Provider: Watchelm

-**Watch Elm Consulting Ltd** is a leading provider of technical training, consulting, and EdTech solutions, helping organizations fill critical skill gaps and solve complex business challenges.
+**Watch Elm Consulting Ltd** is one of the providers using these materials for technical training, consulting, and EdTech solutions.

 #### 🏆 **Accreditations & Expertise**
 - **AWS Professional Certified Solutions Architects**